0xCyberY/Antivirus-Evasion-Py2exe/README.md

 # Antivirus-Evasion-Py2exe
 Simple python script to evade antiviruses on fully patched and updated Windows environments using a python then converted exe payload.

-By the time of this writing, the payload was flagged as malicious by only one vendor on Virus Total.

 # Note: This script works only on Windows OS

 # Prerequisite: